Expressive Higher-Order Link Prediction through Hypergraph Symmetry Breaking: Conclusion

 \section{Conclusion}

-We have characterized and identified the limitations of GWL-1, a hypergraph isomorphism testing algorithm that underlies many existing HyperGNN architectures.
-A common issue with distinguishing regular hypergraphs exists.
-In fact more generally, maximally connected subsets of nodes that share the same value of GWL-1, which act like regular hypergraphs, are indistinguishable.
-To address this issue while respecting the structure of a hypergraph, we have devised a preprocessing algorithm that improves the expressivity of any GWL-1 based learner.
-The algorithm searches for indistinguishable regular subhypergraphs and simplifies them by a single hyperedge that covers the nodes of the subhypergraph.
+Many existing hyperGNN architectures are based on the GWL-1 algorithm, which is a hypergraph isomorphism testing algorithm.
+We have characterized and identified the limitations of GWL-1.
+GWL-1 views the hypergraph as a collection of rooted trees.
+This means that hyperGNNs recognize more symmetries than the natural automorphisms of the training hypergraph.
+In fact, maximally connected subsets of nodes that share the same value of GWL-1, which act like regular hypergraphs, are indistinguishable.
+To address this issue while respecting the structure of a hypergraph, we have devised a preprocessing algorithm that identifies all such connected components.
+These components cover the hypergraph and allow for downstream data augmentation of symmetry breaking by training on a random multi-hypergraph.
+We show that this approach improves the expressivity of a hyperGNN learner, including in the case of hyperlink prediction.
 We perform extensive experiments to evaluate the effectiveness of our approach and make empirical observations about the output of the algorithm on hypergraph data.